Alesse / Alysena Birth Control 21 & 28: Effectiveness & Side Effects

 Alesse is an oral contraceptive that uses both the estrogen and progestin hormones to prevent pregnancy.
 When used as directed, this combination pill is very effective in preventing pregnancy.

-How does Alesse Birth Control Work?
+How does it Work?

+Alesse – Alysena packs contain two types of tablets: active and inactive.
 The active tablets contain estrogen and progestin, and the inactive pills do not.
 The purpose of taking the inactive pills is to help keep you in the routine of taking your pills every day at the same time.

 - prevents the release of an egg from your ovary

 - thickens the vaginal fluid, which blocks sperm from fertilizing the egg.

 - alters the lining of the uterus, making it more difficult for a fertilized egg to implant within the womb

 - if a fertilized egg fails to attach to the uterus, it will pass right out of the body

 Alesse – Alysena birth control pill is 99% effective if it is taken as directed.
 This means, out of 100 women on this pill, less than one woman may conceive.